svennam92/microprofile-hol/exercises/ex3.md

 ## Helm - Streamline Kubernetes installations

 Helm is a tool that allows you to manage Kubernetes "charts".
 Charts are pre-configured Kubernetes resources.

-_Note: Lab Attendees - this CLI tool is already installed on your VMs_

 For our microservices to work, we need to deploy a fabric layer provided to us by Microservice Builder, an IBM tool to streamline development.
 This fabric allows us to connect up Liberty Microprofile instances with other services.
 In addition, we'll also deploy a sample ELK stack which allows us to retrieve metrics for our application in a Kibana dashboard.